 Lemon trees blossom in their second or third year and start fruiting anywhere from four to 12 months from that time.
 Different types of lemon trees will be ready to harvest in different seasons, with some fruiting throughout the year.
 Some species are ready to harvest when they are bright yellow, while others are pale yellow or even yellow-green.
 Be sure to do research on your variety to find out when it will fruit and what it should look like when mature.

 Generally speaking, you can tell a lemon is ready for harvest when it pulls off the tree with a light tug.
-When harvesting, be mindful of the sharp thorns on the branches.
+When harvesting, be mindful of the sharp thorns on the branches of some types of lemon trees.

 Common Pests and Other Problems for Lemons